Visuomotor Control in Multi-Object Scenes Using Object-Aware Representations

 \textbf{MoCo~\cite{he2019moco}}.
 We train an encoder using a contrastive loss in a self-supervised manner as outlined in \cite{chen2020improved}.
 The output of the encoder is spatially averaged to produce an embedding.
 MoCo uses this contrastive loss to learn invariances of an image going through various data augmentations.
 In the context of this loss, positives are provided by using the embedding from a momentum encoder with the augmented version of the same image as input and negatives are sampled from a queue that keeps past embeddings in memory.
 We use this method as we want to compare the performance of contrastive losses and reconstruction losses (like that used in Slot Attention) for robotic tasks.
 We use an embedding size of 128, queue size of 16384, softmax temperature of 0.1 and batch size of 16 to train the MoCo encoder.

 \textbf{Autoencoder}.
 We train an encoder-decoder architecture using the reconstruction loss~\cite{pmlr-v27-baldi12a}.
-While this method shares the same loss function as the slot-encoder architecture it differs in not using any notion of slots or objects.
-The objective of comparing with this baseline is to isolate the importance of the Slot Attention module and the reconstruction loss while learning representations.
+This method has the same loss as the slot-encoder architecture, but it does not use any notion of slots/objects.
+The objective of this baseline comparison is isolating the importance of the Slot Attention module and the reconstruction loss for learning representations.